elitan/tsql/README.md

   }),
 });

-// Now you can use db with Kysely's API const users = await db
+// Use the fluent API to build and execute queries const users = await db
   .selectFrom("users")
   .selectAll()